-- 1. There are many styles of conflict management: • Avoidance - This style is considered the least cooperative and the least assertive.
+- 1. There are many styles of conflict management: (Show OT 5.4) (Discuss the conflict management styles.) - Avoidance This style is considered the least cooperative and the least assertive.
 In this situation, conflict is not addressed.
-As a short-term strategy, it may work, but as a permanent strategy, problems may never get solved.
-Accommodation - This style is characterized by cooperative, unassertive behavior.
-It means to place the needs and concerns of others above your own needs and concerns.
-Competition - This style is considered the most assertive.
+As a short-term strategy, it may work, but as a permanent strategy, problems may never get solved. - Accommodation This style is characterized by cooperative, unassertive behavior.
+It means to place the needs and concerns of others above your own needs and concerns. - Competition This style is considered the most assertive.
 It reflects one's desire to meet his or her needs at the expense of others.

-Compromise - This style is between competition and collaboration and avoidance and accommodation.
+- Compromise This style is between competition and collaboration and avoidance and accommodation.
 The objective is partial fulfillment of the needs, concerns, and goals of all parties concerned.
 The solution should be mutually acceptable and partially satisfying to everyone involved.
-Nobody wins and nobody loses.
-Collaboration - This style uses both cooperation and assertiveness in an effort to satisfy the needs of all parties concerned.
-Collaboration includes the followina: Acknowledgment that conflict exists - Identification and acknowledgment of others' needs, concerns, and goals - Identification of alternative resolutions and consequences for each party involved
+Nobody wins and nobody loses. - Collaboration This style uses both cooperation and assertiveness in an effort to satisfy the needs of all parties concerned.
+Collaboration includes the following: - Acknowledgment that conflict exists - Identification and acknowledgment of others' needs, concerns, and goals - Identification of alternative resolutions and consequences for each party involved - Selection of the alternative that meets the needs and concerns of all parties - Implementation of the alternative selected